Flops for Complete Intersection Calabi-Yau Threefolds: Introduction

 The proof of the above statement also shows that there are no K\"ahler cone boundaries at which a divisor shrinks and the Calabi-Yau volume remains non-vanishing.
 We note in passing that the flop associated to a row of Type~1 can be seen from a GLSM description, while flops of Type~2 appear to require one to go beyond a standard GLSM analysis.

 Rows of the two types above are not rare, but in fact make up the vast majority of rows appearing in configuration matrices in the classification of K\"ahler-favourable CICYs \cite{Candelas:1987kf,Green:1987cr, Anderson:2017aux}.
 Indeed, among the 30,924 rows which appear in these configuration matrices, there are 28,531 rows of Type~1 and 2,272 rows of Type~2, totaling 30,803 rows.
-Hence essentially every boundary of the K\"ahler cones of K\"ahler-favourable CICYs corresponds to a flop.
+Hence almost every boundary of the K\"ahler cones of K\"ahler-favourable CICYs corresponds to a flop.

-When the configuration matrix contains multiple rows of Type~1(a) or 2, the CICY admits multiple flops to isomorphic manifolds, and hence infinite chains of flops.
+{\bfseries Infinite flop chains.} When the configuration matrix contains multiple rows of Type~1(a) or 2, the CICY admits multiple flops to isomorphic manifolds, and hence infinite chains of flops.
 One finds this occurs for 505 of the 4874 K\"ahler-favourable CICYs.
 In this case, the extended K\"ahler cone consists of an infinite number of sub-cones, and when $h^{1,1}(X)>2$ it has infinitely many edges.
-The simplest case occurs for $h^{1,1}(X)=2$, when both boundaries of the K\"ahler cone correspond to flops to isomorphic threefolds, occuring for e.g.\
+The simplest case occurs for $h^{1,1}(X)=2$, when both boundaries of the K\"ahler cone correspond to flops to isomorphic threefolds, occurring for e.g.\

-and the envelope of the extended K\"ahler cone is an irrational two-dimensional cone - see also Refs.~\cite{Brodie:2020fiq, Brodie:2021ain, Brodie:2021nit}.
+and the envelope of the extended K\"ahler cone is an irrational two-dimensional cone - see also Refs.~\cite{Brodie:2020fiq, Brodie:2021ain, Brodie:2021nit, Brodie:2021zqq, Constantin:2022jyd}.